 The kind and the time of implementing maintenance practices are considered as the main influencer of the quality of the overall pavement performance.
-Additionally, how to implement the maintenance procedures is a crucial factor that has a great impact on the performance.
-All pavements will deteriorate when time passing according to the above mentioned factors.
+Additionally, the way of implementing the maintenance procedures is a crucial factor that has a great impact on the performance.
+All pavements will deteriorate when time passing according to the abovementioned factors.
 Therefore, the maintenance practices are an essential step to enhance and solve the deterioration conditions.
 Adding the proper type of maintenance in the right time could lower the expected rehabilitation cost, and enhance the pavement efficient performance.
 Therefore; this paper will focus on one kind of maintenance practices which is the preventive maintenance and its influence on pavement performance.